kragen/dernocua/text/term-rewriting-micro-interpreter.md

 would bring it down to 29 bytes, half the size of the i386 machine code, irresponsibly extrapolating the whole Scheme program to 137¾ bytes of machine code.

+A stack bytecode specifically designed for list processing might have a `decons-or` instruction, which unpacks the pair on top of the stack into a car and cdr, or if it’s not a pair, jumps to the given destination, because usually `pair?` is associated with subsequent calls to `car` and `cdr`.
+We could represent that in Scheme as a special binding form, here introducing variables called `a` and `d`:

+    (define (subst t env)
+      (if-pair t (a d) (cons (subst a env) (subst d env)) (if (var? t) (cdr (assoc t env)) t)))

+In such a bytecode:

+    PROCEDURE subst argwords=2
+        loadword 0  ; t
+        decons-or 1f
+        loadword 1  ; env
+        call subst
+        swap
+        loadword 1
+        call subst
+        call cons
+        ret
+    1:  loadword 0
+        call var?
+        jztos 1f    ; if not a var (top of stack is 0/nil/false), skip loadword 0
+        loadword 1
+        call assoc
+        call cdr
+        ret
+    1:  loadword 0
+        ret

+This reduces `subst` from 23 bytecode instructions to 19, and I think it’s likely that a single omnibus pair?-and-jztos-and-car-and-cdr procedure will also be smaller than three separate ones and their opcode table entries.
+The cost is that, in the relatively infrequent case where only one of those three operations is called for, it costs you an extra byte per unwanted result.

 Dynamic dispatch
 ----------------